Observation of medium-induced yield enhancement and acoplanarity broadening of low-$p_\mathrm{T}$ jets from measurements in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

 Charged-particle tracks are reconstructed from hits in the ALICE Inner Tracking System (ITS) and Time Projection Chamber (TPC).
 The response of these detectors was non-uniform in azimuth and varied between data-taking runs.
-Tracks are selected to account for such variations, in order to achieve uniform and stable tracking efficiency~\cite{LonghJetpaper}.
+Tracks are selected to account for such variations, resulting in uniform and stable tracking efficiency~\cite{LonghJetpaper}.
 Tracks are accepted within pseudorapidity $|\eta|<0.9$ and $\pT>0.15$ \gev.